thehackerwithin/berkeley/_posts/2015-10-21-gpus-parallelization-fall-2015.markdown

 - If you want your GPU code to run quickly, optimize for throughput.
 - Always remember, GPU memory access is slower than computation.
 - Moving data between the GPU and the main memory should be avoided.

 ### GPU BIDMat demo

 Biye presented an ipython notebook to demostrat how BIDMat works.

-The ipython notebook is [here](https://github.com/BIDData/BIDMach/blob/master/tutorials/BIDMat_intro.ipynb).
+The ipython notebook demos are [here](https://github.com/BIDData/BIDMach/blob/master/tutorials/).

 ## Lightning Talks